Virginia gives Democrats a test of Black turnout before 2022

 Black voters made up 11% of the national electorate in 2020 and 9 in 10 of them supported Biden last year, playing critical roles in delivering close states like Pennsylvania and Wisconsin, according to AP VoteCast, a nationwide survey of the 2020 electorate.
 But that means any softening of support could have the opposite effect in statewide races net year.

 Democrats have been mobilizing their brightest national stars in hopes of staving off complacency in party ranks.
-Vice President Kamala Harris recorded a video praising McAuliffe that will be seen at 300-plus churches statewide and is campaigning for McAuliffe in Northern Virginia’s Washington exurbs Thursday.
-Former President Barack Obama will be in Richmond this weekend.
+Vice President Kamala Harris recorded a video praising McAuliffe that will be seen at 300-plus churches statewide and campaigned for McAuliffe on Thursday.
+Former President Barack Obama will be in Richmond this weekend and Biden is coming next week.

+“This race is tight,” Harris told hundreds of cheering supporters in the Washington suburb of Dumfries on Thursday night.
+“And we got to make it clear, Virginia, that we’re paying attention.
+We got to make it clear that we’re not taking anything for granted.”

 McAuliffe, who served as governor from 2014 to 2018, has visited 60-plus Black churches, his campaign says, and last Sunday held the first of several planned “Souls to the Polls” efforts to bring African American worshipers to early voting stations.